Ixilthrin/FlashBang_initial_repo/README.md

 I am currently working on program 10 that will serve as the prototype for my "deck of cards" program.
 This is analogous to having a deck of index cards that you write up and then organize on a table to design something or explain something.
-I have it working so you can create a PNG file (works best is width and height are powers of 2) and then save it into the default directory.
-When hou run the card deck app it will automatically load in all the PNG files from that designated directory.
+I have it working so you can create a PNG file and then save it into the designated directory.
+When you run the card deck app it will automatically load in all the PNG files from that designated directory.

-I want future versions to support cards with multiple sides, being able to draw and erase, and better card deck organization, such as being able to open from a specified file and being able to randomize the deck.
+Most recently added the flip side to cards.
+If you want a card to have a flip side, create a png file with the same name appended with "-back".
+For example, if you have a card called mycard.png, the flip side will be mycard-back.png.
+To flip a card perform a right-click on it.